mhs/t2-api/README.md

 authentication is completed, the API layer will redirect the user to that URL and included the token parameter mentioned above.

-[Note that an open issue](https://github.com/neo/t2-api/issues/14) is going to change a bit of how this works.

 # Contributing

-Have bench time and want to help contribute to T2?
-Fantastic.
-Here are the rules of the road:
+If you want to contribute, we'd welcome your help.
+Getting started is best achieved by:

-- Hop into the T2 room in hipchat.
-Those of us working on it actively hang out there.
+1. Pile into the T2 room in hipchat where those of us who are working on it hang out and talk through things.
+We're trying to make the README files in each of the above repositories good resources to use in getting going, but it can still be a challenge to get all the moving pieces together.

+2. Check out the issues in the various repos for things to do.
+We're using github issues for these rather than Pivotal Tracker, primarily because there's less friction to getting someone going and because it allows the issue to live closer to the code.
+If you're working on an issue, assign it to yourself and let us know in hipchat so we don't get multiple people working on the same thing.

-- Work in a branch and submit a pull request when you have something to contribute.
-Don't work in master.
+3. Work in a branch and use pull requests.
+We're trying to follow the model spelled out here http://scottchacon.com/2011/08/31/github-flow.html for this.

-- Want to contribute but don't know what to work on?
-Ask in hipchat.
-We will eventually more use of Github issue (though there are already a few you can pick from) once we have reached a stable state.
-- Mike Doel is currently acting as the primary gatekeeper on pull requests - reviewing and merging.
+4. We're using heroku organizations to house these apps.
+Getting access to push/pull is done by adding you to the heroku organization.
+I can help you with this if needed.
+Ping me in hipchat.

+5. Ask for help if you need it.
+As I said, there are a lot of moving pieces.

 # Building and Running Locally